-Export growth is expected to continue in 2012 and beyond.
+Export growth is expected to continue in 2015 and beyond.
 U.S. products and services enjoy strong name recognition in Guatemala, and U.S. firms have a good reputation in the Guatemalan marketplace.
-It is estimated that approximately 150 U.S. firms have a presence in the market.
-As a result, more than one third of all Guatemalan imports come from the United States.
+It is estimated that nearly 200 U.S. firms have a presence in the market.
+As a result, nearly 40 percent of all Guatemalan imports come from the United States.
 Guatemala can also be an attractive place for foreign investment, despite some persistent challenges.
 With a population of around 14 million, it is the largest country in Central America and accounts for more than one-third of the region’s GDP.
-The capital, Guatemala City, has a population of almost 3 million and features first-class hotels and restaurants.
+The capital, Guatemala City, has a population of almost 4 million and features first-class hotels and restaurants.

-Perez’s administration is expected to maintain good relations with the United States while diversifying exports to Asia and Europe and the rest of Central America.
-The United States and Guatemala are both committed to strengthening democratic institutions, promoting trade, and improving the rule of law.
+President Otto Perez, of the Patriot Party (PP), won the November 6, 2011 presidential elections and took office January 14, 2012.
+Perez’s administration continues to maintain good relations with the United States while diversifying exports to Asia and Europe and the rest of Central America.

-The local currency, the quetzal, has remained fairly steady at approximately 8.0 quetzals to the U.S. dollar throughout 2011.
-Given the slow economic recovery estimated for 2012, the quetzal is not expected, at this time, to depreciate significantly in the near future.
+The local currency, the quetzal, has remained fairly steady at approximately 8.0 quetzals to the U.S. dollar throughout 2013.
 U.S. dollars are freely available and easy to obtain within the Guatemalan banking system.
 In October 2010, monetary authorities approved a regulation to establish limits for cash transactions of foreign currency.
 The regulation, which is aimed at reducing the risks of money laundering and terrorism financing, establishes that monthly deposits over USD 3,000 should be subject to additional requirements, including a sworn statement by the depositor stating that the money comes from legitimate activities.

 The signing of the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) by the United States and Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras and Nicaragua on August 5, 2004, represented a giant step toward greater economic integration between the U.S. and these Central American and Caribbean nations.

-Under CAFTA-DR, about 92 percent of U.S. industrial and consumer goods enter Guatemala duty-free, with the remaining tariffs scheduled to be phased-out by 2015.
+Under CAFTA-DR, about 95 percent of U.S. industrial and consumer goods enter Guatemala duty-free, with the remaining tariffs scheduled to be phased-out by 2015.
 Nearly all textile and apparel goods that meet the agreement’s rules of origin are now traded duty-free and quota-free.
 The agreement’s tariff treatment for textile and apparel goods is retroactive to January 1, 2004.

 CAFTA-DR is the third largest Latin American market for U.S. goods, surpassed only by Mexico and Brazil.
 Along with reduced trade barriers, CAFTA-DR loosened restrictions that have historically locked U.S. firms into exclusive, often inefficient, distribution arrangements.
 CAFTA-DR member countries have further promised increased transparency in customs dealings, anti-corruption measures in government contracting and procurement, and strong legal protections for U.S. investors.

 Regionalization has quickly become a fact of life for doing business in Central America.
 Factories and distribution facilities have been and continue to be designed to serve a regional market.
 Furthermore, rarely does a U.S. businessperson visit just one Central American country.
 New investors weigh the advantages that each country offers as they look to decide where to establish new plants.
 Regional managers are becoming the norm, with responsibilities for multiple countries within the Central American marketplace.
 Trade between the countries of Central America has also increased dramatically over recent years, a trend that was accelerated with CAFTA-DR implementation.

 The Guatemalan market is competitive.
 Guatemalan businesspeople are price-sensitive and expect good after-sales service and support.
 They are accustomed to doing business with U.S. firms and many Guatemalans travel regularly to the United States and speak English.

-During 2011, exports of traditional agricultural products (sugar, bananas, cardamom, and coffee) performed well, in addition to non-traditional agricultural exports, such as prepared food, vegetables, and fruits.
+During 2012, exports of traditional agricultural products (sugar, bananas, cardamom, and coffee) performed well, in addition to non-traditional agricultural exports, such as prepared food, vegetables, and fruits.
 The non-traditional sector, in particular, has provided more jobs and increased income for tens of thousands of people over the past ten years.

-Guatemala welcomes foreign investment and generally accords foreign investors national treatment.
+The government of Guatemala welcomes foreign investment and generally accords foreign investors national treatment.
 There are few legal or regulatory restrictions placed on foreign investors.
 However, the country needs to overcome several of the challenges aforementioned in order to make Guatemala a truly business and investment friendly market.